Tatiana Romanova: Novel and film biography

 In the novel, they board the Orient Express train with Kerim, planning to travel to England over the course of four days.
 Kerim is killed by a Soviet agent named Benz who had boarded the train earlier and is also killed in the struggle.
 This prompts the bombing of the Soviet consulate in Istanbul in retaliation.
 Despite this, Bond elects not to leave the train for a plane or the consulate, after having fallen for Romanova and not wanting to cut their time short.
-Grant, an agent recruited by Klebb for SMERSH, pretends to be Nash, an MI6 agent sent by M in response to the death of Kerim.
+Red Grant, an agent recruited by Klebb for SMERSH, pretends to be Nash, an MI6 agent sent by M in response to the death of Kerim.
 After sedating Romanova, under the guise of standing guard over Bond, he waits until they are both asleep, and plans to murder them.
 However, due to his vanity, he taunts Bond, revealing details of a meeting with Rosa Klebb.
 This allows Bond to disarm Grant and save Romanova's life.
 It is unclear as to what ultimately becomes of Tatiana in the novel as in her last appearance, she is still heavily affected by the sedatives, sleeping in the British consulate, while Bond confronts Klebb.
 It is presumed that she has been arrested and/or released by the British.

 In the film, after meeting Romanova again to verify the authenticity of her information, Bond and Kerim blow up the Soviet consulate in Istanbul to cover their escape.
 With the help of Kerim, Bond and Romanova board the Orient Express train and depart for Trieste and the Italian frontier.
-As a part of Kronsteen's SPECTRE strategy, the assassin Donovan 'Red' Grant kills Kerim.
+As a part of Kronsteen's SPECTRE strategy, the assassin Donovan "Red" Grant (Robert Shaw) kills Kerim.
 Bond contacts Grant, who is pretending to be a British agent named Nash.
-After sedating Romanova, 'Nash' reveals his real identity to Bond, who then fights Grant in the train compartment.
+After sedating Romanova, "Nash" reveals his real identity to Bond, who then fights Grant in the train compartment.
 Prior to the fight, Grant explains that he is going to kill Bond and then execute the sleeping Romanova with Bond's gun, making it look like a murder-suicide.
 Bond defeats Grant and takes Romanova to Venice.
 It is there they meet Klebb again who, in an attempt to retrieve the code machine and kill Bond, disguises herself as a maid and tries to eliminate the agent with a dagger-tipped shoe poisoned with blowfish venom.
 Romanova shoots Klebb, thus saving Bond.
 She and Bond are last seen on a boat in Venice, with Bond dropping the incriminating film into the canal.